William Balfour Ker: Career

 Ker painted covers for Life magazine, including Thanksgiving and Christmas issues.
 Some of his illustrations for Life were published as postcards by the Detroit Publishing Company.

 His political commitment to socialism was often reflected in his art.
 His most notable, widely printed and reproduced piece From the Depths was originally published in the 1906 book The Silent War by John Ames Mitchell.
-The illustration depicts:
+According to the LoC, it depicts:

 Copies also circulated under the title The Hand of Fate, and the background of the image includes "Discobolos and Venus of Melos, the two most familiar of all ancient statues, representing the decadent life of luxury."

+The art historian Carolyn Haynes observes:

 During the First World War, Balfour Ker also designed posters advertising United States government war savings stamps for the United States Treasury.

 Personal life

 Ker was married twice.
 His first marriage was to Mary Ellen Sigsbee, a fellow socialist and a feminist, whose father, Charles D. Sigsbee, had been captain of the USS Maine during the Spanish–American War.
 The marriage was conducted against her father's wishes, after an 1898 elopement.
 They first lived in Greenwich Village, but after a period working in Paris, the marriage failed and they divorced in 1910.
 Following their divorce, Sigsbee married Anton Otto Fischer.
 All three were artists and former students of Howard Pyle.
 Ker and Sigsbee had a son, David (1906–1922), who was adopted by Fischer.

 Ker's second wife was Josephine Reeder Phillips, an American model, whom he married in England in 1914.
 They lived there and in France, before returning to the United States.
 They had four children, some before they were married.
-These included three sons and a daughter, Yosene Balfour Ker, who was a model featured in several paintings by the artist John Sloan, and whose own daughter was the actress Tuesday Weld (born Susan Ker Weld).
+These included three sons and a daughter, Yosene Balfour Ker, who was a model featured in several paintings by the artist John Sloan, and whose own daughter is actress Tuesday Weld (born Susan Ker Weld).

 Ker died on October 20, 1918, in New York City, at the age of 41.
 Phillips died within a few years, leaving their four children, ranging in age from four to ten years, as orphans.
 On discovering that they were in the care of the Society for the Prevention of Cruelty to Children in Newark, New Jersey, Alexander Graham Bell wrote to the society, and to John Adams Kingsbury in April 1922, offering assistance.
 Ker is buried at Rock Creek Cemetery.